Educational Psychology Graduate Programs

 An overview of important models, principles and research findings related to the learning process.
 Attention is given to theories of learning and information processing which attempt to explain perceptual behavior, verbal learning and memory and social learning processes.
 Emphasis is placed on student development of research proposals in the area of human learning and achievement.
 Prerequisite: Permission of instructor.
 LEC.

-Multiple correlation/regression techniques, including polynomials, analysis of interactions, dummy coding, non-orthogonal analysis of variance, and analysis of covariance.
+Analysis of variance and regression models are presented under a unified framework.
+Multiple correlation/regression techniques, including polynomials, analysis of interactions, ANOVA using dummy coding, planned and post hoc comparisons, multiway ANOVA, orthogonal and non-orthogonal analysis of variance, analysis of covariance.
 Prerequisite: EPSY 710 or equivalent course.
 LEC.

 EPSY 811.
 Analysis of Variance.
 3 Hours.

 Statistical methods to summarize results from multiple studies.
 Prerequisite: EPSY 811.
 LEC.

 Methods of analysis for nominal and ranked data, multiway contingency table analysis.
 Prerequisite: EPSY 811.
 LEC.

 Methods and procedures for evaluating educational programs.
 Attention is given to the development and evaluation of goals and objectives, creation of designs to monitor processes and outcomes, utilization of test and measurement systems for assessing outcomes, establishing evaluation standards and criteria, and application of statistical analyses.
 Prerequisite: EPSY 710 or equivalent.
 LEC.